CitiesSkylinesMultiplayer/CSM/README.md

 - [kaenganxt](https://github.com/kaenganxt)

 ## Developer Resources
-Developer recourses can be found on the GitHub wiki.
+Developer resources can be found on the GitHub wiki.